Digital Submissions Guide | Update: 8/22/10

 Graphics: Scanning paper maps & graphics

-The AV Center in the basement of Beeghly Library has a scanner and staff to help you use it.
+As an alternative, the AV Center in the basement of Beeghly Library has a scanner and staff to help you use it.
 Check the Media Center hours before you go.

 In addition to the basic graphic file formats (JPG, GIF, PNG) you must be familiar with file size when scanning paper maps.
 File size refers to the dimensions (length, width) as well as the resolution.